rjzupkoii/PSU-CIDD-Malaria-Simulation/documentation/developer.md

 ./MaSim -i ../../misc/input.yml
 ```

 Note that while care was taken in places to ensure the code is performant, the amount of RAM needed during execution can be quite high (ex., 32GB or more).
-When the model is run in Linux enviroments where the necessary memeory is not avalible, you may find that the program is killed without notice due to being [out of memory](https://linux-mm.org/OOM_Killer).
+When the model is run in Linux environments where the necessary memory is not available, you may find that the program is killed without notice due to being [out of memory](https://linux-mm.org/OOM_Killer).

 # Development Tools